Tips for hiring and working with an architect

 Before you meet with your architect for the first time, write down what you want to achieve as a minimum.
 One of our members appointed an architect to design her double storey extension with the aim of giving her two children equal sized bedrooms.
 But this wasn’t conveyed clearly enough from the start, wasting a lot of time on designs that delivered the clients desired en-suite, but in doing so created one much smaller bedroom for one of the children.

-The HomeOwners Alliance has a free downloadable form to help you capture what you want from your architect, the project and what the architect says in the meeting.
+The HomeOwners Alliance has questions to help you capture what you want from your architect, the project and what the architect says in the meeting.
 Using this will ensure you don’t miss any key pieces of advice or to ask key questions, particularly around costs.

 Minimise the changes

 What often causes most stress in projects is the client changing their mind about what they want to do – or simply not making decisions.
 So make sure that once your plans are drawn up and your contract is in that you stick to the brief.
 Some changes are inevitable in big projects as it takes shape, but any big changes will set the project back and add to the cost.